This post may contain affiliate links which help support Girls Can Grill.

 How to Grill Prime Rib Roast

-Bring your meat to room temperature.
+Bring your meat to room temperature

 Thermoworks Smoke

-Monitor your smoker temp.
+Monitor your smoker temp

-When grilling in the winter, your grill may respond differently than it does in the summer.
-Don’t just assume that you’re going to have the same cook.
 Place a thermometer, like the Thermoworks Smoke, onto the grill grate to monitor the heat.
 Set the external monitor by the grill, and program it to sound an alarm if the heat dips too low.
 The alarm will beep on the receiver that’s inside the warm, cozy house with you.

 Grilled BBQ Meatballs

-Grill smaller cuts of meat.
+Grill smaller cuts of meat

 We all love our brisket, but a normal 12-hour cook in the summer could end up to be 16 hours in the winter.
 Save the big guys for warm days and opt for smaller cuts of meat like grilled chicken wings, ribs or grilled meatballs in the winter.
-The winter is also a fun time to experiment with smoked appetizers for New Year’s Eve and Super Bowl parties.

-Never use your smoker indoors.
+Never use your smoker indoors

-I find the smell of burning hickory intoxicating, but breathing it in an enclosed space is dangerous and even deadly.
 Your shed and/or garage is most likely not properly ventilated to maintain a healthy balance of oxygen.
 Smoking indoors can result in carbon monoxide poisoning.
-If you have an urge for smoked meat, but can’t endure the cold weather, consider using a smoking gun to infuse smoke flavor.

 When all else fails, you could just get out of the cold, and move to Vegas like me.
-Sure we have to endure grilling in 115-degree temps in the summer, but our winters are mild, so you can still grab a margarita and grill by the pool even in January.Save
+Sure we have to endure grilling in 115F-degree temps in the summer, but our winters are mild, so you can still grab a margarita and grill by the pool even in January.Save

 christie vanover standing against wood wall.